hexbatch/apple-core/v1/docs/layers/networks.md

 # Networks

-Networks are things related to a user.
+Networks are things online related to a user.
 These resources might become future users, or become other resources.
 Tracks social accounts that are not users, and then later are

 Each network has a type of network, so there is an api to create different types of networks